Struggle session: Origins and development

 Struggle sessions developed from similar ideas of criticism and self-criticism in the Soviet Union from the 1920s.
 Chinese communists initially resisted this practice, as struggle sessions conflicted with the Chinese concept of "saving face"; however, these sessions became commonplace at Chinese Communist Party (CCP) meetings during the 1930s due to public popularity.

 Struggle sessions emerged in China as a tactic to secure the allegiance of the Chinese people during the Land Reform Movement (which ended in 1953).
 As early as the 1940s, in areas controlled by the CCP during the Chinese Civil War, the CCP encouraged peasants to "criticize" and "struggle against" land owners in order to shape class consciousness.
-This campaign sought to mobilize the masses through "speak bitterness" sessions (訴苦, sùkǔ, 'give utterance to grief') in which peasants accused land owners.
+This campaign sought to mobilize the masses through "speak bitterness" sessions (訴苦, sùkǔ, 'give utterance to grievances') in which peasants accused land owners.

-The strongest accusations in the "speak bitterness" sessions would be incorporated into scripted and stage-managed public mass accusation meetings (控訴大會, kòngsù dàhuì).
-Cadres then cemented the peasants' loyalty by inducing them to actively participate in violent acts against landowners.
-Escalating violence during the Land Reform Movement resulted in the mass killing of landlords.
+The strongest accusations in the "speak bitterness" sessions would be incorporated into public mass accusation meetings (控訴大會, kòngsù dàhuì).
+Cadre induced peasants to actively participate in struggle sessions, which sometimes resulted in peasants committing violent acts against landlords.
+It also cemented peasant regard for the CCP.
+Violence during the Land Reform Movement resulted in the mass killing of landlords.
 Later struggle sessions were adapted to use outside the CCP as a means of consolidating control of areas under its jurisdiction.

-Struggle sessions were further employed during the Anti-Rightist Campaign launched by Mao Zedong in 1957, in which a large number of people both inside and outside the CCP were labeled as "rightists" and subjected to persecution and public "criticism".
+Struggle sessions were further employed during the Anti-Rightist Campaign launched by Mao Zedong in 1957, during which a large number of people, both inside and outside the CCP, were labeled "rightists" and subjected to persecution and public "criticism".
 Many alleged "rightists" were repeatedly "struggled against" and purged.
 According to official CCP statistics released during the "Boluan Fanzheng" period after Mao's death, the campaign resulted in the political persecution of at least 550,000 people.